 - Ensure plenty of rest: Make sure your toddler is getting enough rest and sound sleep during illness since it could aid in recovery.

 - Sponge baths: You may clean your toddler with a cool washcloth or lukewarm sponge bath during fever to prevent chills and discomfort due to bathing.
 It is better to avoid cold water, ice packs, and cold room temperature during febrile illnesses in toddlers.
+A lukewarm water bath may be given.

 - Medications: You may give fever medications to the toddler as per the doctor’s directions.
 You may also consider skin medications and lotions as per the doctor’s recommendations to relieve any rash-related skin irritation in the toddler.
+For oral ulcers, soothing gels might be applied on a doctor’s prescription only.

 While you take care of the toddler, ensure your safety.
 Wash your hands with soap and water before and after touching the child during these illnesses to prevent spreading it yourself and others.